JordanSpencerWu/old-website/_posts/book/2016/2016-09-17-introduction-to-algorithms.md

 ##### Comparison Sorts

 > These algorithms share an interesting property: _the sorted order they determine is based only on comparison between the input elements.
-Any comparison sort much make $\Theta(n \\ lg \\ n)$ comparisons in the worst case to sort $n$ elements._
+Any comparison sort must make $\Theta(n \\ lg \\ n)$ comparisons in the worst case to sort $n$ elements._

 <div class="collection">
   {% for post in site.categories.introduction-to-algorithms-comparison-sort reversed %}